Written by Ed Craig.

 THE ROBOT YOU MAY BE CONSIDERING TO PURCHASE MAY WORK WELL IN AN

 AUTO PLANT WHERE WHERE THEY RARELY CHANGE THE WELD PROGRAMS,

 THE DAILY POOR INCONSISTENT

 ROBOT WELD QUALITY AND PRODUCTIVITY IS ADDRESSED BY ROBOT PERSONNEL WHO WILL PLAY AROUND WITH THE WELD DATA,

 OR FROM ADDING MANUAL WORKERS TO THE END OF THE ROBOT LINE

 TO FIX THE EXTENSIVE WELD REWORK.
 HOWEVER THIESE SAME ROBOT MAY NOT

 MAKE THE GRADE

 A WELD JOB SHOP THAT'S SERIOUS ABOUT WELD QUALITY CONSISTENCY, WELD REPEATABILITY,

 IF YOU WANT A GREAT COMPARISON OF CONFUSION VERSUS ROBOT WELD

 LOGIC, COMPARE THE SOFTWARE = HARDWARE DIFFERENCES BETWEEN A JAPANESE

 PANASONIC OR MOTOMAN ROBOT, AND THE

 WAY, ON APPLICATIONS WITH A LARGE AMOUNT OF WELDS, I BELIEVE THAT IN CONTRAST TO JAPANESE ROBOTS THAT IT

 CAN TAKE 30 TO 50% LESS TIME TO PROGRAM THOSE WELDS WITH AN ABB

 TO REVIEW THE IMPORTANT ABOVE JOB SHOP CONSIDERATIONS, SIMPLY SEND YOUR PARTS TO COMPANIES THAT SUPPLY THE ROBOTS AND LET THEM GIVE YOU THE PROGRAMMING AND WELD RESULTS IN A VIDEO.

-robots, the weld quality - productivity opportunities are only
+robot welds, the quality & productivity opportunities are only

-limited by a manager's or engineer's weld process control knowledge.
+limited by a manager's - engineer's process control knowledge.